spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 **[Our team](/team)** of three software developers built SpaceCraft remotely, working together across the United States.
 Please feel free to contact us if you'd like to talk about software engineering, containers, or the web.
 We're all open to learning about new opportunities!

 # References
-If you're interested in building your own REPL, learning about containers, or trying our WebSockets, we recommend that you checkout out the resources below.
+If you're interested in building your own REPL, learning about containers, or trying out WebSockets, we recommend that you check out out the resources below.
 They have been invaluable to our research and development.

 ## Collaborative REPL/Editors